Financial core: SAG-AFTRA

-In 2002, however, negotiations between SAG and the ATA broke down and the Rule 16(g) contract between the two expired.
-Without union regulations, talent agents have been able keep more of the money paid toward the actors' performance via much higher nonunion commissions and nonunion fees talent agents collect.
-The larger nonunion commissions and fees incentivized them to grow deportments representing Ficore actors.
-Although the actor earns much less, talent agents generally take 40% of the money budgeted for the actors' performance.
+In 2002, however, negotiations between then-SAG and the ATA broke down and the Rule 16(g) contract between the two expired.
+Without union regulations, talent agents have been able to build significant anti-SAG-AFTRA performer rosters with Ficore and non-union performers.
+When booking their nonunion clients, talent agents can keep more of the money paid toward the performers' performance via much higher non-union commissions and non-union fees talent agents collect.
+The larger non-union commissions and fees is seen by observers to be a motivation for Talent agents to grow departments representing ficore actors.
+Although the actor earns much less, talent agents generally take 40% of the money budgeted for the actors' performance in the nonunion commercial arena.

-Offering FiCore actors to ad agencies and brands for much lower wages than performers working union contracts wasn't possible under Rule 16(g).
-SAG, and later SAG-AFTRA's, failure to continue the franchise agreement Rule 16(g) with talent agents allows agents to abandon the best interest of their union roster by offering nonunion performers at cheaper rates.
+Offering ficore actors to ad agencies and brands for much lower wages and much higher talent agency commissions than performers working union contracts was not permitted under Rule 16(g).